Sean Bobbitt

-Sean Francis Bobbitt, B.S.C. (born 29 November 1958) is a British cinematographer, known for his collaborations with directors Steve McQueen and Nia DaCosta.
-His accolades include nominations for an Academy Award, four British Academy Films Awards and an Emmy Award.

-He was nominated for the Academy Award for Best Cinematography for his work on Judas and the Black Messiah (2021), which also earned him a BAFTA nomination.
-For Sense & Sensibility (2008), he was nominated for the Primetime Emmy Award for Outstanding Cinematography.
+Sean Francis Bobbitt, B.S.C. is a British cinematographer, known for his collaborations with directors Steve McQueen and Nia DaCosta.
+He was nominated for the Academy Award for Best Cinematography for his work on Judas and the Black Messiah (2021).
+For Sense & Sensibility (2008), he was nominated for the Primetime Emmy Award for Outstanding Cinematography for a Limited or Anthology Series or Movie.